Journeys into the Invisible

 By Charles Stépanoff

-With a Preface by Philippe Descola
+With a Foreword by Philippe Descola

 Translated by Matthew H. Evans

-In this book, Charles Stépanoff draws on ethnographic literature and his fieldwork in Siberia to reveal the immense contribution to human imagination made by shamans and the cognitive techniques they developed over the centuries.
+Journeys into the Invisible is a lively exploration of the traditions of shamanism in the Far North of Eurasia and North America.
+Charles Stépanoff draws on ethnographic literature and his fieldwork in Siberia to reveal the immense contribution to the scope of human imagination made by shamans and the cognitive techniques they developed over the centuries.

 Matthew H. Evans is a writer and educator living in Bethlehem, Pennsylvania.
-This is his first book-length translation.

 © HAU Books 2025